Do AI Agents Actually Make Money in 2026? Or Is It Just Mac Minis and Vibes?

 When an agent reduces cost, increases revenue, mitigates risk, or unlocks a workflow that previously required expensive human coordination, it becomes a product.
 When it simply wraps automation around speculative loops, it becomes content.

 That does not mean AI agents are overhyped.
-It means we are still in the phase where the loudest use cases are the easiest to understand and the hardest to sustain.
+It means we are still in the phase where the loudest use cases are the easiest to understand, while the most commercial use cases are quieter, narrower, and buried inside existing workflows.

 The real money is quieter.